 There’s also a National Axe Throwing Championship held every year where all the best throwers come together to participate in the event and reap the glory for the best, most accurate throws.

 WATL stands for World Axe Throwing League.
 They’re one of the largest axe throwing organizations in the world.
 They started off their journey to unite axe throwers around the world.
 They have also created standardized rules to make axe throwing a fair and safe sport.
 The WATL hosted the first ever axe throwing tournament in the world.

 Axe Throwing Safety

-- Inspect the axe before starting to ensure that the axe is in a sound condition.
-The most important thing is to make sure that the axehead is firmly attached to the handle.
+Inspect the axe before starting to ensure that the axe is in a sound condition.
+The most important thing is to ensure the axehead is firmly attached to the handle.
 It should not be loose.
 The handle should not have any cracks or structural damage.
-The most dangerous part of axe throwing is probably the swing, when the axehead can fly off or the axe can slip out of the thrower’s hand and injure someone.
+The most dangerous part of axe throwing is the swing when the axehead can fly off, or the axe can slip out of the thrower’s hand and injure someone.

-- Maintain a proper lane system in order to avoid accidents and, worse, casualties.
-No throwers should be throwing axes at one target at the same time, especially not if they’re standing close together.
+Maintain a proper lane system to avoid accidents and, worse, casualties.
+No throwers should be throwing axes at one target simultaneously, especially if they’re standing close together.

-- The standard distance that should be maintained from the target is 12 feet.
-However, the size and the length of the handle will also determine how further you need to stand from the target in order to get a full rotation to hit it.
+The standard distance that should be maintained from the target is 12 feet.
+However, the handle’s size and length will also determine how further you need to stand from the target to get a full rotation to hit it.
 Longer axes need a larger distance, small hatchets, of course – less.
 But start at the standard – 12 feet.

 Axes throwing is a fun and exciting game that can be mastered by learning the fundamentals well and practicing, practicing, practicing!
-Like every other sharp tool, you need to follow some safety measures in order to keep yourself away from accidents.
-Keep throwing and who knows, you could be the next axe throwing champion!
+Like every other sharp tool, you need to follow some safety measures to keep yourself away from accidents.
+Keep throwing, and who knows, you could be the next axe throwing champion!